Parkland shooter's jury search restarts due to judge's error

 FORT LAUDERDALE, Fla.
-(AP) — The judge overseeing jury selection for a man who murdered 17 people at a Florida high school declared that the process will start over Monday, conceding that she should have questioned 11 potential jurors who said they would not follow the law before she dismissed them.
+(AP) — The judge overseeing jury selection for a man who murdered 17 people at a Florida high school declared that the process will start over Monday, after prosecutors and defense attorneys argued that she erred when she didn't question 11 potential jurors who said they would not follow the law before she dismissed them.

-As a result, almost 250 potential jurors who had said they could sit for a four-month trial will not be called back next month for further questioning.
+As a result, almost 250 potential jurors who had said they could sit for a four-month trial will not be called back next month for further questioning over whether they could fairly judge Cruz, who pleaded guilty in October to murdering 14 students and three staff members at Parkland's Marjory Stoneman Douglas High School on Feb.
+14, 2018.
 More than 1,200 candidates had been screened.

+The 12-member jury that will be selected after a two-month winnowing process will decide if Cruz, 23, is sentenced to death or life in prison without parole.
+The restart will push back opening statements from June 14 to June 21.
+They had already been delayed from May 31.

 “Neither side has been able to talk to these jurors.
 In a capital case, the questioning of jurors is important.
 It is of the utmost importance," McCann said.
 "This is not harmless error.”

-Melisa McNeill, Cruz’s lead public defender, strongly disagreed with the decision.
-She said Scherer should wait until next week to see if the 11 jurors returned and could be questioned.
+Melisa McNeill, Cruz’s lead public defender, said Scherer should wait until next week to see if the 11 jurors returned and could be questioned.

-“We have a right to speak to those jurors” before they are dismissed, McNeill said.
-She asked that her side be given until Monday afternoon to research the issue.
-Scherer sided with the prosecution, while saying she might reconsider if the defense can make a persuasive argument after it finishes its research.

-Cruz, 23, pleaded guilty in October to murdering 17 and wounding 17 at Parkland's Marjory Stoneman Douglas High School on Feb.
-14, 2018.
-The 12-member jury that will be selected after a two-month winnowing process will decide if he is sentenced to death or life in prison without parole.
-The misstep will push back opening statements from June 14 to June 21.
-They had already been delayed from May 31.
+“We believe you are committing more error" by dismissing the potential jurors now, McNeill said.

+Scherer sided with the prosecution, but gave the defense until Wednesday to conduct research in an effort to change her mind.

+Scherer told both sides that while they think she made a serious error by not questioning the 11 jurors, she disagrees.
+She said she was only deferring to their opinion to move the case forward.

-Having to start all over again has been a possibility since Scherer made the error on April 5 during questioning of a group of 60 potential jurors, the fifth of 21 panels that had appeared before the judge, prosecutors and the defense.
+Having to start again has been a possibility since April 5 after Scherer's questioning of a group of 60 potential jurors, the fifth of 21 panels screened before Monday.

-With the previous four groups and every group since, Scherer only asked potential jurors if they knew Cruz or any of the attorneys and if they had any personal or work hardships that would make it impossible for them to serve from June through September.
-With the fifth group, however, she also asked if any of the candidates would not follow the law if chosen.
-A couple people put up their hands, then a couple more until soon there were 11 hands held aloft.
+With every other group, Scherer only asked if the potential jurors had any hardships that would make it impossible for them to serve from June through September.
+With the fifth group, however, she also asked if any would not follow the law if chosen.
+Eleven hands went up.

-Scherer expressed surprise at the number, but dismissed them without further questioning, drawing an objection from Cruz’s attorneys in a private sidebar after they left.
-The defense wanted Scherer to question them further to make sure they actually believed and understood what they were saying and were not simply trying to avoid jury service.
-Florida jury candidates who say they can’t serve are almost always questioned, regardless of the reasons they give.
+Scherer dismissed them without further questioning, drawing an objection from Cruz’s attorneys.
+They wanted to make sure they were not simply trying to avoid jury service.
+Florida jury candidates are always questioned before dismissal.

-Scherer, realizing her error, tried to have the jurors returned, but all except one had left the courthouse.
+Scherer tried to have the jurors returned, but all except one had left the courthouse.
 She said the Broward County Sheriff’s Office would deliver summonses to them, but that was not done for unexplained reasons.
-Even if all had returned, they still might have been disqualified because they had not been given the order that Scherer gave to other potential jurors to not discuss or read about the case.
+Even if all returned, they still might have been disqualified because they had not been given the order that Scherer gave to other potential jurors to not discuss or read about the case.

-“I will never make that mistake again,” Scherer told attorneys the day after her error.
+“I will never make that mistake again,” Scherer told attorneys the next day.

 David Weinstein, a Miami defense attorney and former prosecutor, said Monday that the prosecutors are correct, to a point.
 They, the victims and their next of kin “all have a right to a fair trial, but that right can’t trump the rights of a criminal defendant.”